Jbleezy/BO1-Reimagined/README.md

 * Remove zombie failsafe death print before release
 * Replace WaW weapon viewmodels in BO1 with their equivalents in WaW to see if their model is more correct
 * Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
-* Modify Gersch Device to use projectileSpeedUp instead of projectileSpeedRelativeUp
 * Find a way to be able to shoot through more than 3 zombies
 * Get weapons to not lose damage when going through surfaces (already have fix in gsc, try to add fix from weapon file)
 * Add BO2 meat FX and grief FX in game